csk01/Project_3_CS424/README.md

 10. Alternatively, the program may be run via RStudio by first downloading and install RStudio here: (https://rstudio.com/products/rstudio/download/).Install R studio from https://rstudio.com/products/rstudio/download/
 11. Set the enviroment to be in the working directory by typing setwd("INSERT_YOURPATH/Project_3_CS424") in the RStudio terminal
 12. Open R studio and navigate to the above directory, open app.R and run it.
 R studio will compile and ask you to install the needed libraries.
-13. If you face any errors in the above step, ensure step 4 is completed and refer https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/install.packages
+13. If you face any errors in the above step, ensure step 4 is completed.
+For more info refer https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/install.packages
 14. Run the app.R file by pressing the run button at the top-right of the RStudio window